iainctduncan/scheme-for-max/README.md

 or workarounds that could be added here.

 ## Building from Source
 You will need the Max SDK and some understanding of how to build Max externals.
 The S7 sources are included here.
-Details on building from source are in the narrative docs.
+Details on building from source are in the narrative docs here https://iainctduncan.github.io/scheme-for-max-docs/building.html

 ## License:
 As S7 Scheme, and TinyScheme on which it is based, are BSD licensed, this is too.